hulkgosmash/ExfilTracer/README.md

 ------

-**Don’t send sensitive data using this server, Generate some random junk files and send those as a proof of concept.**
+**Don’t send sensitive data using this server, generate some random junk files and send those as a proof of concept.**

 ------